YouTube Without the Algorithm

 Set up failure notifications.
 OAuth with Google has been flaky a couple times.
 Without Pushover alerts I wouldn’t have known videos weren’t downloading until my son asked why something wasn’t there.

-This has been running for about a month now.
-My son watches videos helping him draw, get inspired with building STEM-related projects, watch safe music videos (this has been a favorite recently).
+This has been running for about a month now, with much fanfare.
+My son now gets inspired with building STEM-related project and plays a handful of safe music videos, this has been a favorite recently.